So you want to know how to start a WordPress blog! Perfect. I’ll guide you through, step by step, on how to start a self-hosted WordPress blog.

-First we will be organising your domain, hosting and WordPress.
-You can get all of these sorted at the same time at a website called Bluehost.
-This is the #1 recommended hosting website for WordPress blogs and websites, plus it’s so fast to set up.
+You can get everything you need at Bluehost.
+This is the #1 recommended hosting website for WordPress blogs and websites and it’s so fast and easy to set up.

-If you sign up for hosting with Bluehost, they’ll actually include your domain for free and connect it with your website straight away – you don’t have to worry about purchasing your domain somewhere else and any other complicated technical steps.
-They also install WordPress for you, as you’re signing up.
-Everything is done for you!
+If you sign up for hosting with Bluehost, they’ll include your domain for free and connect it with your blog straight away – you don’t have to worry about purchasing your domain somewhere else and any other complicated technical steps.
+They also install WordPress for you as you’re signing up.
+Everything is done for you in one go!

 Go to Bluehost and you will land on their home screen, where you’ll see this banner.
 Click on the green ‘get started now’ button.

-Next you will land on this screen, where you’ll need to select your plan.
+Next you need to select your plan.
 If you’re just starting out, the first package has everything you need.

 The basic plan includes: